Skip to main content

 Notes

-• Install with the logo facing the heated bed
+• Install with the logo facing the direction of the heated bed

-• The XY offset value needs to be calculated based on the bed scanning module and the nozzle itself, then modified to the offset value below
+• The offset values for XYZ need to be calculated based on the scanning module and the nozzle itself, then modified in the offset values below

 [probe_eddy_current fly_eddy_probe]